 Its drop-in service is closed due to Covid, but it is offering:

 - support group meetings via Zoom

 Berkshire Women’s Aid (BWA)

-This Reading LGBT+ charity runs a helpline, counselling and support groups (currently being held online due to Covid-19).
+This local LGBT+ charity runs a helpline, groups (currently online) and counselling.

-Young adults arriving from certain countries to live in the UK are eligible for a simple blood or skin test to check for 'sleeping' tuberculosis.
-Treatment does not affect any right to remain in the UK.
-The service is provided by the Royal Berkshire Hospital.
-Find out more at https://www.royalberkshire.nhs.uk/wards-and-services/tuberculosis.htm
+Young adults arriving from certain countries in the UK are eligible for a simple test from the Royal Berkshire Hospital to check for 'sleeping' tuberculosis.

 Health care costs

 People coming to study in the UK from another country may have to pay a 'healthcare surcharge' as part of their student visa application to cover the costs of any NHS hospital care.
 (Costs don't apply for NHS GP services, which are free for anyone).

 Information can be found on this webpage of the UK Government website.

 Still unsure how to get help?